Tag: leader

 ※Prayer※

-Holy Spirit, and mold us to be humble people that seek the welfare of others so that we are a faithful witness of your work in our lives.
+Holy Spirit, shape and mold us to be humble people that seek the welfare of others so that we are a faithful witness of your work in our lives.
 Amen.

 * not including Hananiah, Mishael, and Azariah, more commonly called Shadrach, Meshach, and Abednego